elastic/apm-nodejs-http-client/README.md

 - `apiPort` - The port of the Elastic APM intake API (default: `8080`)
 - `apiHttps` - Toggle http/https when communicating with the Elastic APM intake API (default: `false`)
-- `secretToken` - The Elastic APM intake API secret token
 - `userAgent` - The HTTP user agent that your module should identify it self with
+- `secretToken` - (optional) The Elastic APM intake API secret token

 The init function will return a low level HTTP client primed for communicating with the Elastic APM intake API.